 Intermittent fasting is a diet that involves fasting for most of the day and eating within a limited window.

-Although there are other types of intermittent fasting, many people who follow the diet fast for sixteen hours and spread their meals over eight.
+Although there are other types of intermittent fasting, many people who follow the diet fast for sixteen hours and spread their meals over eight (known as 16/8 fasting).
 They often do this by skipping breakfast and eating in the afternoon rather than when they first wake up.

 Having black coffee instead of your usual eggs and toast will cause some pretty significant hunger pangs at first.
 But if you can overcome them, you’ll experience a number of health benefits from skipping breakfast.